sudoskys/telegramify-markdown/README.md

 **Raw Markdown -> Telegram MarkdownV2 Style**

-Before the advent of this repository, when you needed to send Markdown content in Telegram rendering, you had to use complex regularization.
+Before this repo came along, when you wanted to send and render unknown Markdown content (like GitHub's Readme), you had to use complex parsing and reconstruction methods.
 Today, you can make it easier and customize it to achieve better results!

 I used a custom Render to achieve this, using a real environment server to verify the applicability of this tool.